 Highlights are Burn Vampires and Free Ganja Plantation, both of which have previously stood out as live anthems from performances with The Iron Hammers band.
 Jah Red’s Chilean compatriate Anbless Nabi also features on Fire I Blaze, with their voices complementing each other well.
 Watch out for the Anbless album, Fountain Of Life, also dropping soon.
 Sweet Lady is a smooth love song, with Ilumina being the only track sung in Spanish and is all about the children. (more…)

-As a kid in the late 80s/early 90s, I was trying to find my scene, music tastes, style etc. I grew up in Brisbane where the rude boy and sharp skinhead scenes were flourishing (think Fred Perry and Ben Sherman shirts, braces, Levi 501’s and Doc Martens, not to be confused with the fascist skins that have been portrayed in the media today), so being young and impressionable, I naturally followed what were the trends of the time.
+As a kid in the late 80s/early 90s, I was trying to find my scene, music tastes and style.
+I grew up in Brisbane where the rude boy and sharp skinhead scenes were flourishing (think Fred Perry and Ben Sherman shirts, braces, Levi 501’s and Doc Martens, not to be confused with the fascist skins that have been portrayed in the media today).
+So being young and impressionable, I naturally followed what were the trends of the time.

 With the fashion came the music – Two Tone, Ska and Rocksteady.
 The Two Tone movement was starting to flutter out, and there is only so many times you can listen to that same Specials album over and over again, so my friend Guy and I moved onto the roots of the music we loved so much.
 Two twelve year old kids digging through old Desmond Dekker, The Skatalites, Prince Buster and Stranger Cole 7″s was a sight to see. (more…)